ganeti/ganeti/doc/hooks.rst

 INSTANCE_STATUS
   The run status of the instance.

+MASTER_CAPABLE
+  Whether a node is capable of being promoted to master.

+VM_CAPABLE
+  Whether the node can host instances.

 NODE_NAME
   The target node of this operation (not the node on which the hook